SparkPost/bouncy-sink/README.md

 ## Bounces (out-of-band)

-OOB bounces work sa follows
+OOB bounces work as follows

 -- add more detail